otechdo/dwl/README.md

 ## II

-Install libnotify, python3, pipx, ffmpeg, on your system.
+Install python3, pipx, ffmpeg, on your system.

 ## III